 The circus itself is a project run by an NGO named Phare Ponleu Selpak, meaning “The Brightness of the Arts”.
 It’s origins can be traced back to a refugee camp on the Thai border following the Khmer Rouge years.
 Here, 9 refugee children from a drawing class were taught, through self expression, to use art as means of recovery from the trauma they had experienced during the genocide.
 Years later upon return to Cambodia they founded the school, aimed at empowering other vulnerable children through art, the same way they had done in the refugee camps the years before.

 The circus is one of Phare Ponleu Selpak’s key projects, which gives students the opportunity to perform, tell their stories, and ultimately make a living through circus.
-Pretty incredible stuff.
+It’s pretty incredible stuff.

 It was explained to me that they have a variety of shows running throughout the week, with different performers coming in from the school to vary up the programme.